mongodb/mongo-python-driver/doc/examples/authentication.rst

 The driver supports OIDC for  workload identity, defined as an identity you assign to a software workload (such as an application, service, script, or container) to authenticate and access other services and resources.

-MONGODB-OIDC credentials can be configured through the MongoDB URI or as arguments to ``MongoClient``.
+Credentials can be configured through the MongoDB URI or as arguments to :class:`~pymongo.mongo_client.MongoClient`.

 Built-in Support
 ~~~~~~~~~~~~~~~~